 Conceptually, you can think of a database as containing a two-column table where column 1 contains a key and column 2 contains data.
-Both the key and the data are managed using DBT structures (see Database Records (page 21) for details on this structure).
-So, fundamentally, using a DB database involves putting, getting, and deleting database records, which in turns involves efficiently managing information contained in DBT structures.
+Both the key and the data are managed using Dbt class instances (see Database Records (page 20) for details on this class ).
+So, fundamentally, using a DB database involves putting, getting, and deleting database records, which in turns involves efficiently managing information encapsulated by Dbt objects.
 The next several chapters of this book are dedicated to those activities.